liaosteven/hugopersonalsite/content/post/nfl_positional_value.md

 ---
-title: "nfl positional value: surveying positional spending from 2003 to 2017"
+title: "nfl positional value: cap spending by position from 2003 to 2017"
 date: 2018-08-17T14:35:27+08:00
-draft: true
 ---

-**TLDR: Teams are devoting more spending resources to 'passing players' - players who feature in the passing game (quarterback, wide receiver), and players who defend the passing game (defensive backs).**
+**TLDR: Teams are devoting more spending resources to positions heavily involved in the passing game - quarterbacks, wide receivers, tight ends, defensive backs.
+On the contrary, and as expected, running back spending has been hit hard.**

 We've all heard the story that the NFL is becoming a passing league.
 And most would agree that running backs in particular, have seen their value go down in recent years.